-Following the completion of the IPO, Access continues to control us and may have conflicts of interest with other stockholders.
+Access continues to control us and may have conflicts of interest with other stockholders.
 Conflicts of interest may arise because affiliates of our controlling stockholder have continuing agreements and business relationships with us.

-Subsequent to the IPO, Access holds approximately 99% of the total combined voting power of our outstanding common stock and approximately 83% of the economic interest of our outstanding common stock.
-As a result, and in addition to certain other rights granted to Access as disclosed in the Registration Statement on Form S-1 related to the IPO, Access will continue to be able to control the election of our directors, affect our legal and capital structure, change our management, determine our corporate and management policies and determine, without the consent of our other stockholders, the outcome of any corporate transaction or other matter submitted to our stockholders for approval, including potential mergers or acquisitions, asset sales and other significant corporate transactions.
+Access holds approximately 98% of the total combined voting power of our outstanding common stock and approximately 76% of the economic interest of our outstanding common stock.
+As a result, and in addition to certain other rights granted to Access, Access will continue to be able to control the election of our directors, affect our legal and capital structure, change our management, determine our corporate and management policies and determine, without the consent of our other stockholders, the outcome of any corporate transaction or other matter submitted to our stockholders for approval, including potential mergers or acquisitions, asset sales and other significant corporate transactions.
 Access also has sufficient voting power to amend our organizational documents.
 In addition, under the provisions of a stockholder agreement entered into with Access (the "Stockholder Agreement"), the relevant terms of which govern the powers afforded the Company under our organizational documents, Access has consent rights with respect to certain corporate and business activities that we may undertake, including during periods where Access holds less than a majority of the total combined voting power of our outstanding common stock.
 Specifically, the Stockholder Agreement provides that, until the date on which Access ceases to hold at least 10% of our outstanding common stock, Access's prior written consent will be required before we may take certain corporate and business actions, whether directly or indirectly through a subsidiary, including, among others, the following: